A few days ago, Amber at Making the Moments Count wrote about her growing discomfort leading up to attending a social function.

 I wonder about that one.
 Do we feel safer behind the screen?
 Less likely to be judged by appearance, voice, accent, height, weight, age, attire or other signs of social status?

-Here, do we all possess stature?
+Here, on the virtual page, do we all possess stature?

 - Have you found the perfect opener?